Dating Is Scary, But Why? Part I – The Breakup

 Dating Is Scary – Default Emotions

-My experience demonstrates that when people think anger is the root emotion, not a second level emotion, it is very challenging to do anything but either express or suppress anger.
+My experience demonstrates that when people think anger is the root emotion, not a second-level emotion, it is very challenging to do anything but either express or suppress anger.
 I know I used to think that my anger was “its own thing”.
 I felt like dealing with anger was like being on a hamster wheel.
 The harder I tried to get rid of it, the worse it got.
-When I learned that anger was a second level of emotion, I felt like I finally had a chance of dealing with my anger without hurting other people or myself along the way.
-Of course, sometimes when anger or rage is very forceful inside of me, I forget and end up right back on the hamster wheel.
+When I learned that anger was a second level of emotion, I felt like I finally had a chance to deal with my anger without hurting other people or myself along the way.
+Of course, sometimes, when anger or rage is very forceful inside of me, I forget and end up right back on the hamster wheel.
 This rarely is productive, if ever.
 I invite you to explore your “default” emotions.
 When you feel anger, can you trace back to right before you began experiencing it to see if you first felt fear and/or pain?

 Dating Is Scary, But Why?
 Part I - The Breakup - Providence Holistic Counseling Services - Be Weird Be random be yourself CS Lewis